raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 Performance-wise, naïve array algorithms are O _n_, and naïve quadtree algorithms are O _n_ log _n_.
 Coloured quadtrees are worst-case O _n_ log _n_, but are faster than naïve quadtrees whenever there are regions that are entirely white or entirely black, because the entire region can be handled in one 'operation.'

 They can even be faster than naïve array algorithms if the image contains enough blank regions.
-But can they be _even faster_?
+But can we fined even more opportunities to optimize their behaviour?

 The general idea behind coloured quadtrees is that if we know a way to compute the result of an operation (whether rotation or superimposition) on an entire region, we don't need to recursively drill down and do the operation on every cell in the region.
 We save O _n_ log _n_ operations where _n_ is the size of the region.